emqxarchive/emqx-docs-en/source/plugins.rst

     ## Encryption method: plain | md5 | sha | sha256 | bcrypt
     auth.pgsql.password_hash = sha256

-    ## Query Statement for super user (Placeholders are consistent with authentication)
+    ## Query Statement for super user (Usage of placeholders is consistent with which of auth_query)
     auth.pgsql.super_query = select is_superuser from mqtt_user where username = '%u' limit 1

     ## ACL query statement